New research suggests consumers will spend nearly £10 billion on mobile apps by the end of 2013.

 “The overall driver still is the increased adoption of smartphones and tablets in use by the end of 2013,” said Jack Kent, principal mobile media analyst at IHS.
-“We’re going to see more than two billion smartphones and tablets in use by the end of 2013.”

 The majority of the revenue is accrued by game app and related in-app purchases.
 Candy Crush, Hay Day and Clash of Clans are at the top of the most downloaded list.